Blinko

 What a Marketing Copilot Actually Does

-The Marketing Copilot in Blinko is connected to Elena's check-in data.
+The Marketing Copilot in Blinko connects to Elena's check-in data.
 It knows the last time every client visited.
-It watches those numbers continuously, which Elena cannot do, because she is busy doing the work she was trained to do.
+It watches those numbers continuously, which Elena can't do, because she's busy doing the work she was trained to do.

-She does not have to remember to check.
-She does not have to review her bookings list on a Friday afternoon.
-She does not have to keep a spreadsheet.
-The system watches everything, all the time, and it tells her when a moment requires her attention.
+She doesn't have to remember to check.
+No spreadsheet.
+No Friday-afternoon bookings review.
+The system watches everything, all the time, and tells her when a moment needs her attention.
 Then she decides.
 The Copilot handles the watching; she handles the call.

-This is what the three structural problems look like when a system is actually solving them.
+That's how the three structural problems actually get solved.
 The timing problem: the nudge goes out at three to four weeks, not six.
 The visibility problem: she has a list of names, not a vague sense.
 The nudge problem: a message actually goes out.

-Mobile, Because That Is How She Runs Her Practice
+Mobile, Because That's How She Runs Her Practice

-Elena does not manage her practice from a desktop computer.
-She is not sitting at a desk.
+Elena doesn't manage her practice from a desktop.
 She checks her client list at 7am in the lobby before her first session.
 She follows up on something after lunch while her next client fills out a health form.
 She reviews her rebooking numbers on the train home.

-The Copilot is not a dashboard she has to schedule time to log into.
-It is push notifications and one-tap actions that fit into the gaps that already exist in her day.
+The Copilot isn't a dashboard she has to schedule time to log into.
+It's push notifications and one-tap actions that fit into the gaps that already exist in her day.
 The alert arrives when something needs attention.
-She acts on it when she has thirty seconds.
-The work happens in the margins, which is the only place she has available.
+She acts on it when she has 30 seconds.
+The work happens in the margins — the only place she has available.

 This matters more for massage therapists than for almost any other solo practitioner.
 Retail businesses have slow hours.
 Coaches have admin blocks.
 Elena's entire day is one-to-one, in a room with a client, hands on.
-The time she has for marketing operations is the walk between the studio and the train platform.
-The tool has to fit that window or it does not get used.
+The time she has for marketing is the walk between the studio and the train platform.
+The tool has to fit that window or it doesn't get used.

 Ask It Anything

 She can ask: "Set up a win-back offer for anyone who has lapsed more than 30 days."
 The Copilot builds the campaign — the trigger, the message, the offer structure — and presents it for her review.
-She reads it, adjusts anything that does not sound like her, and approves it.
-The campaign runs automatically after that, without her having to check or intervene.
+She reads it, adjusts anything that doesn't sound like her, and approves it.
+The campaign runs automatically after that.
+No further check-ins needed.

-The workflow is: the AI does the setup, Elena does the judgment call.
-That is not a system that removes her from the equation.
-It is a system that removes the parts that did not require her in the first place — the data querying, the campaign drafting, the threshold-monitoring — and leaves her the decision about whether the tone is right and whether to send.
+The automation is simple.
+The AI does the setup, Elena makes the judgment call.
+That's not a system that removes her from the equation.
+It removes the parts that didn't require her in the first place — the data querying, the campaign drafting, the threshold-monitoring — and leaves her the decision about whether the tone is right and whether to send.

 The Math

-Five regular monthly clients is not an abstract number for a therapist with 30 on her roster.
-At a typical rate of $150 per session and one session per month, that is $750 in recurring monthly revenue.
-Over a year, it is $9,000 that was there and then quietly was not, with no single moment you could point to as the loss.
+Five regular monthly clients isn't an abstract number for a therapist with 30 on her roster.
+At $150 per session and one session per month, that's $750 in recurring monthly revenue.
+Over a year, it's $9,000 that was there and then quietly wasn't, with no single moment you could point to as the loss.

 The Copilot on the Indie plan is $29 a month.

 Elena ran her first win-back campaign in the second week of using it.
 She reached eight clients who had lapsed between four and seven weeks.
-Three of them rebooked within 48 hours.
-One said she had been meaning to come back anyway and just needed a nudge to actually do it.
+Three rebooked within 48 hours.
+One said she'd been meaning to come back anyway and just needed a nudge to actually do it.
 Which is exactly what the data predicts, and exactly what Elena had no mechanism to deliver before.

 The $29 paid for itself before the end of her first month.